TazAlam/Stock-analysis/README.md

 * Conducted Data Reduction techniques (PCA & FAMD) to deduce the variables of importance, to subsequently reduce noise.
 * Carried our further data-preprocessing to then create several Neural Network models (of varying depths) using NeuralNet to predict the Death Event (target variable).
 * With the use of confusion matrices, we established that whilst first model returned ‘Test Accuracy’ of 77%, final model returned prediction accuracy on Test data of 81%.

+# Project 3 - Testing Prediction Accuracy for Shallow and Deep Neural Networks

+* On Python, tested the prediction accuracy of both Shallow and Deep Neural Networks when predicting the ‘Star Type’ using given data.
+Whilst NN's are generally used on larger datasets, the example dataset chosen was relatively small, to further test the method's efficacy.
+* Conducted Data Reduction (FAMD) to deduce the variables of importance, and further data pre-processing to ‘clean’ the data.
+* Using Tensorflow, first created & assessed a Shallow Neural Network, and then a ‘simple’ Deep Neural Network, where both models returned prediction accuracy of 90%.
+* Finally, proposed a more complex Deep Neural Network model which achieved prediction accuracy of 98%.